IPS-Eye-White

 Remember king Nebuchadnezzar's words to Daniel before he was forced to throw him into the den of lions.
 He said

-And, as we all know, God did protect Daniel from the lions, but what did Daniel do that was counted as serving God?
+And, as we all know, God did protect Daniel from the lions, but is what Daniel did that was counted as serving God?
 The book tells us of several things...

 Daniel and his three friends refused to eat of meat forbidden by Mosaic law, although their daily ration was from the king's choice food and from the wine which he drank Chapter 1).